civican/legisinfo/44-1/bills/C-69/bill_text.md

 ### Section 2.1

-The purpose of this Act is to ensure that financial institutions, the external complaints body, payment card network operators, **participating entities** and **the technical standards body** are supervised by an agency of the Government of Canada so as to contribute to the protection of consumers of financial products and services and the public **and to the safety and security of consumer-driven banking**, including by strengthening the financial literacy of Canadians.
+The purpose of this Act is to ensure that financial institutions, the external complaints body, payment card network operators, participating entities and the technical standards body are supervised by an agency of the Government of Canada so as to contribute to the protection of consumers of financial products and services and the public and to the safety and security of consumer-driven banking, including by strengthening the financial literacy of Canadians.

 ### Section 201